FIN-032: Collecting, Reporting, and Remitting Virginia Sales Tax

 Foreign State Sales:

-The department or activity head must track and report any sales shipped into foreign states to Financial Reporting and Operations.
+The department or activity head must track and report any sales shipped into foreign states to Financial Operations & Tax.
 Foreign state sales must be submitted no later than the sixth day of the month following the month of the sale.
-Financial Reporting and Operations will assist in identifying taxable sales in jurisdictions where the University has established economic nexus.
+Financial Operations & Tax will assist in identifying taxable sales in jurisdictions where the University has established economic nexus.

 Any department failing to meet the monthly reporting deadline will be charged for any resulting late charges assessed to the University.